Your rent and charges

 Free money advice

-We offer a free money advice service and have three Money Matters Advisors on hand to help our residents.
+We offer a free money advice service and have Benefit and Welfare Advisors on hand to help our residents.
 They can offer you support and advice on a range of financial issues, including budgeting, completing welfare benefits entitlement checks, and applying for benefits or Discretionary Housing Payments.

 You can also contact the Citizens Advice Bureau for free and independent money advice.